ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/06-cli_settings.md

 2. Save `ipf-discovery-public-key.pub`

-3. Copy file content to `~/.ssh/authorized_keys` (or equivalent) file of the user that will authenticate with Jumphost server.
+3. Copy file content to `~/.ssh/authorized_keys` (or equivalent) file of the user that will authenticate with the Jumphost server.

 4. If the key has been copied you can use the option **Use SSH keys** while adding a new Jumphost server, instead of **Use credentials**.